-Malignant or cancerous cells that arise out of the liver cells are called hepatocellular carcinoma, and cancer that arises in the ducts of the liver is called cholangiocarcinoma.
+Malignant or cancerous cells that develop in the normal cells of the liver (hepatocytes) are called hepatocellular carcinoma.
+Cancer that arises in the ducts of the liver is called cholangiocarcinoma.

 What is metastatic liver cancer?

-Metastatic cancer is cancer that has spread from the place where it first started to another place in the body.
-Metastatic liver cancer is a condition where cancer from other organs has spread to the liver.
-Here the liver cells are basically normal.
-Metastatic cancer has the same name and same type of cancer cells as the original cancer.
+Metastatic cancer is cancer that has spread from the place where it first started (the primary site) to another place in the body (secondary site).
+Metastatic cancer in the liver is a condition in which cancer from other organs has spread through the bloodstream to the liver.
+Here the liver cells are not what have become cancerous.
+The liver has become the site to which cancer that started elsewhere has spread.
+Metastatic cancer has the same name and same type of cancer cells as original cancer.
 The most common cancers that spread to the liver are breast, colon, bladder, kidney, ovary, pancreas, stomach, uterus, and lungs.

 Some people with metastatic tumors do not have symptoms.
-Their metastases are found by X-rays or other tests.
-Abdominal swelling or jaundice (yellowing of the skin) can indicate cancer has spread to the liver.
+Their metastases are found by X-rays, CT scans, ultrasounds, or other tests.
+Enlargement of the liver or jaundice (yellowing of the skin) can indicate cancer has spread to the liver.